rsm-hcd/AndcultureCode.Cli/README.md

 # AndcultureCode.Cli
-`and-cli` command-line tool to manage the development of web applications
+`and-cli` command-line tool to manage the development of software applications

 ## Getting Started